Helping them succeed

 What do you see as the most beneficial aspect of WPI's project-based learning approach to education?

-Fred: It has many characteristics to it.
+Frederick Bianchi: It has many characteristics to it.
 The most positive is it acknowledges that diversified learning is how things should be functioning.
 The idea that one person has the solution to problems is outdated.
 You need to take a problem and view and tackle it from many different angles—not just from one area of expertise.
 Working in interdisciplinary teams allows for more innovation and more risk taking, which increases the opportunity for better results.

 What is the role of faculty advisor at a project center?

-Fred: The advisor is responsible for many things.
+Frederick Bianchi: The advisor is responsible for many things.
 First is preparing the students prior to arriving at the center so they understand all the dimensions of the project and they have all the resources to tackle the problem.
 When the students are actually on the ground at the center, the advisor oversees the plan they've put together, steers them in the right direction, and guides them in the execution of their plan.

 What do you personally get out of the experience of a project advisor?

-Fred: The most meaningful thing to me as a project advisor is to see how students are transformed throughout the entire project period.
+Frederick Bianchi: The most meaningful thing to me as a project advisor is to see how students are transformed throughout the entire project period.
 Everybody deals with the experience differently but, overall, I often know during the course of the project that things are happening and that the students are growing and it's up to me to manage that growth.
 I take a lot of pride when I see that happening because it's a growth I don't often see in the classroom just because of the logistics of day-to-day classroom teaching.
 What I enjoy the most is when students come back to me two or three years down the road and shares the impact of their experience.
 Overall project advising is a much more rewarding experience for me than teaching in a classroom setting.